greenpixels/metadata-github-to-mongo/ReadMe.md

 # metadata-github-to-mongo
 This is part of my graduation project.
-The goal of github-to-mongo is to transfer metadata of a repository retrieved from the GitHub-API into a mongoDB.
+The goal of metadata-github-to-mongo is to transfer metadata of a repository retrieved from the GitHub-API (using Probot) into a mongoDB.
 The data will be saved in a condensed format, using only the object-fields needed for my graduation project.

 ## Information

 #### Layout :
-A ts-node server starts, retrieving necessary data from the GitHub-API using axios.
+A probot app starts, receiving webhooks for GitHub events and condensing the payload using an Event-interface.
 The data will be put into a local mongoDB-server-installation.
 Authenticaion and configuration a saved in a .env-file.
 #### npm-packages used :
-- npm typescript
+- typescript
-- npm mongodb
+- mongodb
-- npm dotenv
+- dotenv
+- probot
+- babel-jest
+- jest
+- ts-jest
+- smee-client
+- @types/node
-- npm ts-node
+- @types/jest
-- npm axios
+- @babel/preset-typescript

 #### External References :

 - [GitHub API Reference](https://docs.github.com/en/rest/reference)